AST-LW-TV/maven/README.md

 ## Project Description

 > 1. **Google HomePage Automation**
-- In this project is used to understand the Unit Test Concept.
+- This project is used to understand the Unit Test Concept.
 -  *Unit Tests are written to test the individual functionality of the method / function*.
 -  The test cases involve as follows,
     -  **PageNavigatedTest** - This test is used to check whether the Home page is navigated to other page.